NEPA Assignment is Failing Texans

 Why This Matters Now

-Data and recommendations to the Texas Transportation Commission and TxDOT
+Read our public comment to the Texas Transportation Commission and TxDOT on:

 - Modeling inaccuracies, including traffic and safety; and air quality, GHG, and climate.